Sentosa sky lantern festival attendees who file Case reports to get full refund

 All attendees of the botched Singapore Sky Lantern Festival who file a report with the Consumers Association of Singapore (Case) by March 31 will receive a full monetary refund.

-Case president Melvin Yong said in a statement on March 27 that the association has reached an agreement with the festival’s organiser Asian Couture and Boutique to refund all consumers who lodge their complaint with Case by 11.59pm that day.
+Case president Melvin Yong said in a statement on March 27 that the association has reached an agreement with the festival’s organiser Asian Couture and Boutique to refund all consumers who lodge their complaint with Case by 11.59pm on March 31.

-To date, 68 consumers have filed a report with Case, he noted.
+To date, 68 consumers have filed a report with Case, he added.

-This comes more than a month after hundreds of attendees, who each paid up to $50 each, made their way to Sentosa for the festival on Feb 21, only to learn on arrival that there was no food, nor were there lanterns taking off that night – both of which had been promised in the event’s publicity.
+This comes more than a month after hundreds of attendees, who each paid up to $50 each, made their way to Sentosa for the festival on Feb 21.
+They then learnt upon arrival that there was no food, nor were there lanterns taking off that night – both of which had been promised in the event’s publicity.

-Earlier in March, Asian Couture and Boutique director Shiermie Bautista told The Straits Times that no full refunds will be made for the event as other segments of the programme, like the music festival, went ahead and many participants had attended the event.
+Earlier in March, Asian Couture and Boutique director Shiermie Bautista told The Straits Times that no full refunds will be made for the event as other segments of the programme, such as the music festival, went ahead and many participants had attended the event.

-Mr Yong said the agreement for refunds was reached after Case had waived fees for consumers to file their complaints, as well as its active representation and engagement with the event organiser.
+Mr Yong said the agreement for refunds was reached after Case actively represented complainants and engaged the event organiser.
+Case also waived its fees for affected consumers so that more can file their complaints.

 He added: “We will continue to protect consumers’ interests and work closely with businesses to achieve the best possible outcome.”

-Affected consumers can contact Case through its hotline 6277-5100 or via the website at case.org.sg.
+Affected consumers can contact Case via its hotline on 6277-5100 or its website at www.case.org.sg.

 Get The New Paper on your phone with the free TNP app.
 Download from the Apple App Store or Google Play Store now